|

 violated.

-- Chi-Square:
+Chi-Square: Used

-Used with nominal
+with nominal data to

-between frequency
+between frequency of

-of observations in
+observations in

 categories of